Select your shipping location to see your price and delivery times

 Eingepflanzter Sprößling aus der Pflanzaktion in Ruhla

-Landscape near Ruhla; Spring 2025
+Landscape near Ruhla.
+Spring 2025

 Planting area

-Progress Meets Nature: The “Planting Drone” Project
+Progress meets nature: The “Planting Drone” project

-Technology and nature conservation don’t have to be at odds — and Baumpaten Deutschland proves it with another exciting initiative: the “Planting Drones Germany” project.
-The goal is to rethink reforestation — making it more efficient, precise, and faster.
-Using custom-developed drones, seed capsules will be deployed with pinpoint accuracy, enabling the planting of large areas more quickly and effectively.
-This approach saves resources and time, while helping to establish even more forests — with high quality and sustainability.
+Technology and nature conservation are not mutually exclusive – and Baumpaten Deutschland proves this with another exciting initiative: the Planting Drones Germany project.
+The goal is to rethink reforestation – making it more efficient, precise, and faster.
+With the help of self-developed drones, seed capsules will be deployed with pinpoint accuracy to plant large areas more quickly and more effectively.
+This saves resources and time and ensures that even more high-quality, sustainable forests can be created.

 Baumpaten Deutschland